- Understanding your options

 - Set up as new: means starting everything — every setting — from scratch.
 This is for people who've never used a smartphone or online services before or who want their iPhone to feel truly brand new.

-- Restore from a previous iPhone, iPad, or iPod touch backup - You can do this online with iCloud or over USB with iTunes or Finder (macOS Catalina and later).
-This is for people who've had a previous iOS device and are moving to a new one who want everything they had on the older device intact on the new one.
+- Restore from a previous iPhone, iPad, or iPod touch backup: You can do this via the internet with iCloud, directly from your previous iPhone if you have it on hand, or over USB with iTunes or Finder (macOS Catalina and later).
+This is for people who've had a previous iOS device and are moving to a new one, hoping to carry over everything they had on the older device.

-- Import from Android, BlackBerry, or Windows Phone - Apple has an app in Google Play to make Android easier, but online services let you move a lot of data over from any old device.
+- Import from Android or other mobile platform: Apple has an app in Google Play to make Android transfers easier, but online services let you move a lot of data over from any old device.
 This is for people switching to an iPhone or iPad from a different mobile platform.

 The moment you turn on your new iPhone for the first time, you'll be greeted with "Hello" in a variety of languages.
 It's the same whether you're starting from scratch, restoring from another iPhone, or switching from Android.